haraka/Haraka/docs/CoreConfig.md

   * listen\_host, port - the host and port to listen on (default: ::0 and 25)
   * listen - (default: [::0]:25) Comma separated IP:Port addresses to listen on
   * inactivity\_time - how long to let clients idle in seconds (default: 300)
-  * nodes - if [cluster][1] (or node version >= 0.8) is available, specifies how
-    many processes to fork off.
-Can be the string "cpus" to fork off as many children as there are CPUs (default: 0, which disables cluster mode)
+  * nodes - specifies how many processes to fork.
+The string "cpus" will fork as many children as there are CPUs (default: 0, which disables cluster mode)
   * user - optionally a user to drop privileges to.
 Can be a string or UID.
   * group - optionally a group to drop privileges to.
 Can be a string or GID.